eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

 ## Building the example

-The server component hast to be built using `maven` and the client component have to be built using `yarn`.
+The server component is built with `maven` and the client component is built with `yarn`.
 A convenience script to build both is provided.
 To build all components execute the following in the directory containing this README: